barumau/pandunia/eng/200_baze_jumla.md

 The man has watched a film.

 **da le e xefe.**
-He or she has been the chief.
+He/she has been the chief.

 **da le a la dom.**
-He or she has been at home.
+He/she has been at home.

 ### xa <small>in the future</small>